pslucas0212/dotNet7ForOpenShift/README.md

 ![OCP app view](/images/dot07.jpg)

 While logged in as the developer we can change the console view from the Developer view to the Adminstrator view.
-We can create, review and observe our all the Kubernetes objects that make up our application(s) running in OpenShift.
+We can create, review and observe  all the Kubernetes objects that make up our application(s) running in OpenShift.

 ![OCP Admin view](/images/dot08.jpg)